Cravath, Swaine & Moore LLP Logo

 Securities Litigation

-• Representing Anadarko Petroleum in class action securities litigation filed in Texas federal court and double derivative litigation filed in Delaware federal court alleging Anadarko made false and misleading statements concerning the company’s business and operations in the Shenandoah deepwater oil field.
+• Representing Anadarko Petroleum in putative class action securities litigation filed in Texas federal court and double derivative litigation filed in Delaware federal court alleging Anadarko made false and misleading statements concerning the company’s business and operations in the Shenandoah deepwater oil field.

 • Representing Dfinity, an international organization developing blockchain technology, in purported class action securities litigation filed in California state and federal court related to the issuance of Dfinity’s Internet Computer Project (“ICP”) master governance tokens.
+Ms. Rosenberg has secured back‑to‑back wins for Dfinity, first obtaining a summary judgment victory in the state court action—an important win in the cryptocurrency space in a largely unsettled area of the law—then securing dismissal of the federal court action.
+She continues to represent Dfinity on appeal.

-• Representing First Solar and certain of its senior executives in putative class action securities litigation filed in Arizona federal court alleging defendants made false and misleading statements regarding the company’s “Series 6” solar module and its project development business.
-Ms. Rosenberg obtained the dismissal of the action in January 2023, and continues to represent First Solar in related shareholder derivative litigation.
+• Won back-to-back dismissals to defeat putative class action securities litigation filed against First Solar and certain of its senior executives in Arizona federal court alleging defendants made false and misleading statements concerning the company’s solar modules and project development business.
+She also represented First Solar in related shareholder derivative litigation, which was voluntarily dismissed.

 • Represented Akorn and its executive officers in a consolidated securities class action lawsuit and a consolidated derivative action in Illinois federal court seeking damages for alleged misrepresentations related to the company’s acquisitions of Hi-Tech Pharmacal and VersaPharm.
 She also represented Akorn in related shareholder derivative actions and an SEC investigation.